BachToTheFuture/Mysti/README.md

 #### 3. Building

-If you want to compile the code to a native MacOS app and combine the client and the server parts together, run `npm build`.
-This command will create a new folder called `bin`.
-Navigate into this folder and you'll an application file called "mysti".
+If you want to compile the code to a native MacOS app and combine the client and the server parts together, run `npm run build`, then `npm run dist`.
+This will take a while so go get yourself some snacks or nice drinks!

+Once the command is done, you'll see a new folder called `dist`.
+Navigate into this folder and and into a subfolder called `mac` and you'll an application file called "Mysti".
 This is the standalone application!
 Double click it to run Mysti.